hassio-addons/addon-grocy/README.md

 ### Option: `currency`

-Is used for setting the currency.
+Determines the currency as displayed in the Grocy interface.
-Choose between `$`, `€`, `£`.
+Examples:  `$`, `€`, `£` or `EUR`.

 ### Option: `features`

 Is used for enable or disable features in Grocy.
+Disabled features are hidden from the web interface.
 The following features can be enabled or disabled:

 - `batteries`
 - `calendar`